Advertiser Disclosure

 • Automatically renews monthly at $149

 With the monthly version of the GoWild! pass, it’s valid for 30 days after you make your purchase.
-After 30 days, the pass will automatically renew, allowing you to take advantage of the pass month-to-month, though it’s worth noting that purchasing either the summer or annual passes will be cheaper if you plan on flying over multiple months.
+After 30 days, the pass will automatically renew, allowing you to take advantage of the pass on a month-to-month basis, though it’s worth noting that purchasing lengthier passes will make more sense in the long run if you plan on keeping your GoWild! pass for more than a few months.

-You can expect several blackout days where these passes cannot be used, like during busy holiday seasons, including Thanksgiving and Christmas:
+You can expect several blackout days where these passes cannot be used, like during busy holiday seasons, such as Thanksgiving and Christmas:

-Finally, while GoWild!
-All-You-Can-Fly Pass travel qualifies as an activity to extend FRONTIER Miles expiration, this travel is not eligible to earn miles or status.
+Finally, GoWild!
+All-You-Can-Fly Pass travel qualifies as an activity to extend FRONTIER Miles expiration, and you’ll earn miles on all eligible GoWild! purchases.
+However, you won’t earn toward status or earn miles on the flights themselves when using your pass.

-It’s worth noting that if you’re traveling which a child on a pass, you’ll need to abide by these rules:
+It’s worth noting that if you’re traveling with a child on a pass, you’ll need to abide by these rules:

 • If you’re under 18, a person over 18 will need to purchase the pass.
 If you’re under 13, an actual parent or legal guardian will need to purchase the pass.